 Membership Cards.
 Members will receive a membership card with their membership number printed on it within 3-4 weeks after their application and fees are received in the main office.
 Your membership number must be listed on all entry forms in order to obtain points or Finals qualification credit.
 New or renewing members must submit their completed membership application and fees with their entry in order to obtain points or Finals qualification credit.

 Gold Membership.
 Members may opt for the Gold Card Membership for an annual fee of $200.
-BBR Gold Card Members can qualify for the BBR World Finals with only six qualifying shows instead of the normal eight shows.
-In addition, Gold Card members can check their horse(s) in and be numbered at anytime, up until 2 hours prior to their first run.
-Gold Card perks include: a check in line reserved exclusively for Gold Card Members; Gold Card Incentive race featuring a 100% payback on entry fees and trophy buckles to champions in each D. In addition, Gold Card Members receive one (1) free photo from their finals run, and one (1) free video of their finals run.
+BBR Gold Card Members can qualify for the BBR World Finals with only six qualifying shows instead of the normal eight shows, inclusion in Regional Jackpot point standings from Jackpot competition, plus inclusion in Futurity Riders point standing from Futurity competition (if applicable).
+Additional Gold Card perks include: Express Check-In up until two (2) hours prior to theif first run at BBR World Finals; Gold Card incentive race featuring a 100% payback on entry fees and trophy saddles to champions in each D; a free photo & video of one competition run; 2 VIP Cantina passes and more.

 Animal Abuse.
 IMPORTANT NOTICE: The welfare of the horse and all other animals is paramount to BBR.
 Anyone who excessively whips or spurs, and/or strikes a horse's ears, eyes or face with anything other than the hand, either in the arena or on the facility grounds will be fined $100.
 Any rider caught using an electronic device on a horse during competition will be automatically disqualified and shall forfeit all winnings.
 Horses shall not be left unattended while bitted -up or tied-around on facility grounds at any BBR sanctioned or produced event.
 Inhumane treatment, or neglect, of any horse or dog during a BBR event will not be tolerated.
 An individual who has been warned by a BBR Representative for such behavior and persists or refutes the warning shall be fined an additional $100.
 Individuals who fail to pay incurred fines will remain ineligible for competition at BBR, LLC events, until such time as all fines have been paid.
 First offenses will be punished by a fine being imposed.
 A second offense will be dealt with by the BBR Founders and may result in a fine of up to $5,000 (to be donated to a non-profit animal rescue center) and a suspension of membership.